Therapy is a form of protest.

 My background in education and organizational leadership gives me a systems-level lens on individual healing.
 I’m practical, reflective, and always asking how we can make room for more agency, nuance, and self-trust — both in therapy and in life.
 My approach is deeply relational, rooted in evidence-based trauma work like EMDR, while also honoring the layered complexity of desire, memory, and emotion.
 I pay close attention to language, the stories we carry, and the moments when something true slips through the cracks.

-I primarily work with adults navigating neurodivergence (especially ADHD and AuDHD), trauma, identity shifts, and relational stuckness.
+I work primarily with adults navigating neurodivergence (especially ADHD and AuDHD), trauma, identity shifts, and relational stuckness.
 Many of my clients look successful on the outside but quietly overwhelmed, lonely, or disconnected from their own needs.
 I specialize in helping people soften long-held defenses without shame or force — especially those shaped by attachment wounds, cultural expectations, or survival strategies that no longer serve.
+My therapeutic practices are neuroscience-based approaches grounded in my own lived neurodivergent experience, and shaped by extensive work with people whose outer lives often mask the complexity of their inner worlds: attachment wounds, chronic disconnection, identity struggles, the push-pull of conflicting parts, and the heavy weight of shame and doubt.

 I hold a BA in English, an MA in Creative Writing, and an M.Ed. in Counseling and Development.
 I spent almost two decades teaching, publishing, and leading in public education before transitioning into mental health — driven by the familiar neurodivergent question: What else could this life hold?
 That question still guides and grounds me today.